mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 // TODO do the other members require designees if they are also running for positions?
 + The Election Committee shall be composed of the President (or designee if the current President is running for a position), the ASWVC Advisor, Director of Marketing, Director of Records, Director of Student Engagement, Director of External Operations, Director of Club Relations, and two Senate members who are not running for elected office.
-	// TODO normalize reference
-	+ The purpose of this committee will be to plan and communicate the election timeline, provide platforms for candidates to campaign to the student body, and ensure that Article VIII, Section 2 through Section 8 and fair election procedures are followed.
+	+ The purpose of this committee will be to plan and communicate the election timeline, provide platforms for candidates to campaign to the student body, and ensure compliance with the rules outlined in this article and fair election procedures in general.
 + Prospective candidates must submit an application for consideration by the Election Committee by the specified deadline.
 	+ Notification of officer position openings is to be provided to all students and shall contain the following: position title, description of the job, term of office, deadline for the application, phone number, address or building number for further information, and requirements for the position.
 	// TODO limit by how long?
 And does this delay the election of the other officials, if multiple are being elected?